aaron11669/aaron11669.github.io/README.md

   <source src="path_planning_on_the_beach_.mp4" type="video/mp4">
 </video>

-*Video of path planning on the beach using simple dubins circle planner enabled by EKF/Robot localization package.*
+*Video of path planning on the beach using simple l1 planner enabled by EKF/Robot localization package.*

 ## Global Estimation Using Factor Graph SLAM: